FriendsOfTYPO3/openid/Documentation/Administration/Index.rst

 The extension should be installed as usual using TYPO3 Extension Manager.
 Notice that this extension can work only as a system extension.
-It requires at least TYPO3 6.2 and PHP 5.3.7.
+It requires at least TYPO3 8.7.

 After installation OpenID identifiers should be added to the Frontend and Backend user records who need to authenticate themselves using